josegpl/AER-Net/README.md

 ## Results

 In our experiments, we use AER-NET on dermoscopic images taken from the public ISIC 2018 challenge dataset.
-The new proposed technique outperforms existing non-assemble techniques, including U-Net and Attention U-Net based on Jaccard Index and Dice Coefficient index metrics.
+The new proposed technique outperforms existing non-assembling techniques, including U-Net and Attention U-Net based on Jaccard Index and Dice Coefficient index metrics.

 <div  align="center">
 <img src="./imgs/Comparison_Table.PNG" width = "500">